-For many years after my father died, a close friend of his used to call me every December 7th and remind me to remember Pearl Harbor Day.
-Without any introduction or question as to whether or not I was busy, he would just start in with, “Young Ed, it’s December 7.”
-Then depending upon the time of day or evening he had called, or his mood in general, he would either simply ask me to put aside a few moments to remember “all our boys,” or go into more detail of the day and how stupid and naive we had been as a country to let that happen.
+For as long as I can remember, a close friend of my father’s used to call me every December 7th and remind me it was Pearl Harbor Day.
+Without any introduction or question as to whether or not I was busy, he would just start in with, “Young man, it’s December 7th.”
+Then depending upon the time of day he had called, or his mood in general, he would either ask me to put aside a few moments to remember “all our boys,” or go into more detail of that infamous day and how naïve we had been as a country to let that happen.

 “Jesus Christ, they were just kids.”

-2402 US personnel were killed, and 1282 were wounded.
-And the US was at war.
+2402 US personnel were killed, 1282 were wounded, and the US was at war.
 My friend would serve in almost every major naval battle in the Pacific.
 He would go on to earn the Silver Star for heroism and survive having 3 ships sink under him.
 I once told him to remind me not to take any offshore sailing trips with him.

-“You just remember, smart ass.”
+“Hey smart ass, you just remember.”
 And he would go on to remind me (again) how often our generation takes our freedom for granted.

 He passed away December 9, 2000 at the age 84.